 Wayne Pittman, Associate Dean

 Rick Wernoski, Executive Associate Dean

-Sue Blalock, Robert Blouin, Kim Brouwer, Moo Cho, Stephen Frye, Leaf Huang, Timothy Ives, Michael Jay, Rudy Juliano, Alexander Kabanov, Angela Kashuba, Harold Kohn, David Lawrence, K.H.
-Lee, Jian Liu, Howard McLeod, Russell Mumper, J. Herbert Patterson, Betsy Sleath, Dhiren Thakker, Alexander Tropsha, Xiao Xiao.
+Sue Blalock, Robert Blouin, Kim Brouwer, Stephen Frye, Leaf Huang, Timothy Ives, Michael Jay, Rudy Juliano, Alexander Kabanov, Angela Kashuba, Harold Kohn, David Lawrence, Kuo-Hsiung Lee, Jian Liu, Russell Mumper, J. Herbert Patterson, Denise Rhoney, Betsy Sleath, Dhiren Thakker, Alexander Tropsha, Xiao Xiao.

-Kenneth Bastow, Elena Batrakova, Stephen Caiola, Joel Farley, Frederico Innocenti, Michael Jarstfer, Richard Kowalsky, Andrew Lee, Craig Lee, Rihe Liu, Mary Roth McClurg, Wayne Pittman, Jaya Rao, Denise Rhoney, Robert Shrewsbury, Scott Singleton, Philip Smith, Dennis Williams, Tim Wiltshire, William Zamboni.
+Elena Batrakova, Joel Farley, Frederico Innocenti, Michael Jarstfer, Jian Jin, Richard Kowalsky, Andrew Lee, Craig Lee, Rihe Liu, Mary Roth McClurg, Wayne Pittman, Robert Shrewsbury, Scott Singleton, Philip Smith, Dennis Williams, Tim Wiltshire, William Zamboni, Qisheng Zhang.

 Professor of the Practice